The Hate U Give: Development and publication

 Shaken by the 2009 police shooting of Oscar Grant, then-college student Angie Thomas began the project as a short story for her senior project in Belhaven University's creative writing program.
 While writing the short story, the project quickly expanded, though Thomas put it aside for a few years after graduation.
-Speaking to her hometown newspaper, Thomas said, "I wanted to make sure I approached it not just in anger, but with love even".
-The deaths of Trayvon Martin, Michael Brown, Tamir Rice, and Sandra Bland drew Thomas back to expand the project into a novel, which she titled after Tupac's "THUG LIFE" concept: "The Hate U Give Little Infants Fucks Everybody".
+Speaking to her hometown newspaper, Thomas said, "I wanted to make sure I approached it not just in anger, but with love even."
+The deaths of Trayvon Martin, Michael Brown, Tamir Rice, and Sandra Bland drew Thomas back to expand the project into a novel, which she titled after Tupac's "THUG LIFE" concept: "The Hate U Give Little Infants Fucks Everybody."
 Events surrounding the killings of Alton Sterling, Philando Castile and Michael Brown, and widespread ensuing protests against racism and police brutality, also informed moments in the book.

 Unsure whether publishers would be interested in the Black Lives Matter-inspired material, Thomas reached out to literary agent Brooks Sherman on Twitter in June 2015 to ask for advice.
 In February 2016, HarperCollins' imprint Balzer + Bray bought the rights to the novel in an auction, outbidding 13 other publishing houses, and signed a two-book deal with Thomas.
 20th Century Fox optioned the film rights the following month.

-The 464-page book was published on February 28, 2017, when the industry was attempting to address a decade-long stagnation in the number of children's books by African-American authors.
+The 444-page book was published on February 28, 2017, when the industry was attempting to address a decade-long stagnation in the number of children's books by African-American authors.
 Since its publication, Thomas has become an example of attempts by publishers to publish more young adult African-American novelists.

 Plot

-Starr Carter is a 16-year-old black girl, who lives in the fictional mostly poor black neighborhood of Garden Heights, but attends an affluent predominantly white private school, Williamson Prep.
+Starr Carter is a 16-year-old black girl, who lives in the fictional and mostly poor black neighborhood of Garden Heights, but attends an affluent and predominantly white private school, Williamson Prep.
 After a shooting breaks up a party Starr is attending, she is driven home by her childhood best friend and sometimes crush Khalil.
-They are stopped by a white police officer.
-The officer instructs Khalil, who is black, to exit the car; while outside the car, Khalil leans into the driver-side window to check in on Starr.
-The officer assumes he is grabbing a gun and shoots Khalil three times, killing him.
+They are stopped by a white police officer, who she calls "Officer One-Fifteen" due to his badge.
+One-Fifteen instructs Khalil, who is black, to exit the car; while outside the car, Khalil leans into the driver-side window to check in on Starr.
+One-Fifteen assumes he is grabbing a gun and shoots Khalil three times, killing him.

 Starr agrees to an interview with police about the shooting after being encouraged by her Uncle Carlos, who is also a detective.
 Carlos was a father figure to Starr when her father, Maverick, spent three years in prison for gang activity.
 Following his release, Maverick left the gang and became the owner of the Garden Heights grocery store where Starr and her older half-brother Seven work.
 Maverick was only allowed to leave his gang, the King Lords, because he confessed to a crime to protect gang-leader King.
 Widely feared in the neighborhood, King now lives with Seven's mother, Seven's half-sister Kenya, who is friends with Starr, and Kenya's little sister, Lyric.